liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/14-document-repository-configuration/04-using-the-dbstore.markdown

 [TOC levels=1-4]

-You can store Documents and Media files in your @product@ database using DBStore.
+You can store Documents and Media files in your @sharepoint@ database using DBStore.
 DBStore's maximum file (stored as a blob) size is 1 gigabyte.
 To store files larger than that, use Simple File System Store or Advanced File System Store.